mikailkhona/mikailkhona.github.io/content/Neurodiversity.md

 ## Neurodiversity

 Here I have a collection of webpages, articles and resources for people to better understand what it means to be neurodivergent.
+Also listed are various communities working to serve the neurodivergent community.
+If you have heard of any related to academia (especially neuroscience) or are interested in creating one, reach out!

 <a href = 'https://autisticuk.org/neurodiversity/'> What is neurodiversity? </a>